Privacy Law Internships

 The Berkman Klein Center at Harvard has a summer internship program.
 A few former students have done this internship and enjoyed it.

-Private-Sector Company Internship Opportunities
+Private-Sector Company and Law Firm Internship Opportunities

 Facebook has often hired interns during the semesters and summer.